Create your own journey; Experience the best of Northern Spain at your own pace

 You will be leaving Asturias and saying hello to Galicia.

-Here, you are very close to one of the world's most beautiful beaches, Playa de las Catedrales (see picture), and the afternoon will include a visit to the beach.
+Here, you are very close to one of the world's most beautiful beaches, Playa de las Catedrales, and the afternoon will include a visit to the beach.

 The tour includes transportation to and from the beach from the hotel in Ribadeo and some time to see the beach.
 Playa de las Catedrales is approximately 10 kilometers from Ribadeo.